Homeowner’s Guide to Sump Pump Battery Backups

 - Someone must be present to turn on the generator and plug in the pump;

-- Generators are expensive and can be costly to run;
+- Generators are expensive to run;

 - Generators require their own maintenance and storage;